kasunw22/Nodejs-RAG/README.md

 # NodeJs Rag Services
 This is a complete end-to-end RAG solution using NodeJs.
+This is the NodeJs version of [this](https://github.com/xphoenix-ai/rag-services) Python project.

 ## System Overview
 ![Model](img/overall_system.jpeg)